Azure-Samples/cargotracker-liberty-aks/README.md

 Make sure the quary scope is your aks instance.

-Type and run the following Kusto query to see operator logs, replace the `ContainerHostname` with the operator pod name displayed above.
+Type and run the following Kusto query to see operator logs, replace the `PodName` with the operator pod name displayed above.

 ```sql
 ContainerLogV2